 If you suffer from one of those conditions and believe it is due to exposure to noisy working environments, you should contact a solicitor as soon as possible to get your claim underway.

-If you have noticed you or your partner are displaying one or more of the following signs, you could be suffering from industrial deafness:
+If you or your partner are displaying one or more of the following signs, you could be suffering from industrial deafness:

 - A significant reduction in your hearing ability.

 - An inability to keep up in conversations or hear the television clearly.

 - A loss of hearing a few hours after exposure to louder noise.

 - A constant buzzing, ringing or whistling in your ears.